-In its most recent grant making year Help For Children supported service to almost 50,000 people.
+In its most recent grant making year Help For Children supported service to over 50,000 people.
 The first way to look at the impact is to see the types of activities HFC funds.

 • EDUCATION (PRIMARY PREVENTION) to enhance awareness and understanding of abuse and neglect for

 • PREVENTION services to at-risk children and families

 • INTERVENTIONS for children who have been physically or sexually abused and